Rio soccer league to return Thursday despite coronavirus - WHIZ News

-SAO PAULO (AP) — Brazilian soccer will make a partial return on Thursday after a three-month suspension caused by the coronavirus pandemic despite protests from sports executives who think it is too risky to start playing.
+SAO PAULO (AP) — Brazilian soccer is set to make a partial return after a three-month suspension despite protests from sports executives who think it is too risky to start playing during the coronavirus pandemic.

-The governing body of soccer in Rio de Janeiro announced Wednesday that Flamengo and Bangu will play in an empty Maracanã Stadium in the local league.
-Local giant Vasco da Gama will host Macaé at São Januário Stadium on Sunday.
+The governing body of soccer in Rio de Janeiro said Flamengo and Bangu will play in an empty Maracanã Stadium on Thursday in the local league, and Vasco da Gama will host Macaé at São Januário Stadium on Sunday.

 The return is a victory for Brazilian President Jair Bolsonaro and Flamengo, who have teamed up to lobby for the return of soccer.
-Rodolfo Landim, the president of the club, was in the capital Brasilia with the president when Rio’s soccer body announced the fixtures.
+Rodolfo Landim, the president of the club, was in the capital Brasilia with Bolsonaro when Rio’s soccer body announced the fixtures.

-More than 45,000 people have died because of the virus in Brazil, and health specialists say the peak of the crisis is yet to come in August.
-In Rio state, where 16 million people live, more than 8,000 people have died of COVID-19 so far.
+More than 45,000 people have died because of the virus in Brazil, and health specialists say the peak of the crisis is yet to come.
+In Rio state, where 16 million people live, more than 8,000 people have died of COVID-19.

 There is no date for the beginning of the Brazilian championship, which was scheduled to start in May.
-Clubs in other state leagues are only contemplating a return in July if health authorities agree.
+Clubs in other state leagues are only contemplating a return next month if health authorities agree.

 Two other top Rio clubs have rejected the move to start games.
 Fluminense and Botafogo have threatened to take the case to sports courts to avoid an early return.

-Still, Rio’s soccer body said Fluminense and Botafogo are scheduled to play on Monday against Volta Redonda and Cabofriense, respectively.
+Still, Rio’s soccer body has scheduled Fluminense and Botafogo to play on Monday against Volta Redonda and Cabofriense, respectively.

-After the announcement, Botafogo president Nelson Mufarrej said team players will return to training on Saturday and need 15 days to prepare.
-The club said Tuesday that five of its players had been infected with the coronavirus, but all recovered well.
+After the announcement, Botafogo president Nelson Mufarrej said players will return to training on Saturday and need 15 days to prepare.
+Earlier this week, the club said five of its players had been infected with the coronavirus, but all recovered.

 In a meeting that ended late Tuesday, the head of Rio’s soccer body criticized Botafogo and Fluminense.